We’ll be conducting routine maintenance on Saturday, August 3rd.

 Avocado is rich in potassium, vitamin C, vitamin B6, folate, and fiber to keep you feeling energized and satisfied as you lose weight.

-Low in sugar and rich in healthy fats, avocados are also a great choice for diabetics or people looking to reduce their cholesterol levels, which can slash your risk of heart disease
+Low in sugar and rich in healthy fats, avocados are also a great choice for diabetics or people looking to reduce their cholesterol levels.

 Try using avocado as a replacement for butter or margarine.
 You can also add it to dressings, dips, and smoothies.